Jim137/Tenhou-Paifu-Logger/README.md

   * Linux: `~/.local/share/paifulogger/config.json`
 * [x] Support logging from Tenhou client(*.mjlog). (-c, --from-client DIR_TO_MJLOG)\
 Note: Typically, the saved directory is `{Documents}/My Tenhou/log/` on Windows.
+* [x] Match replay for html format.
+By clicking the match you want to review, the match replay will pop up accordingly.

 ## Information logged